lucasvegi/Elixir-Refactorings/README.md

       Although `Todo.Database` continues to be a singleton process, with this refactoring, each call to the `store/2` function will be handled by a different process introduced in `handle_cast/2`, allowing for greater scalability with multiple worker processes executing concurrently.

-      This example is based on an original code by Saša Jurić available in the __"Elixir in Action, 2.ed."__ book.
+      This example is based on an original code by Saša Jurić available in the __"Elixir in Action, 2. ed."__ book, where another possibility to introduce concurrency by using a pool of processes is also presented.

 [▲ back to Index](#table-of-contents)
 ___